qucode1/hackernews-react-apollo/README.md

 ### Solution 2:

 - change endpoint in index.js on the server to hosted graphcool url
-- change httpLink uri in app index.js back to "http://localhost:4000"

 </details>